Table of Contents

 - Acronyms and Glossary

-GURUS Business Intelligence is a powerful turnkey platform built exclusively for NetSuite ERP.
+Business Intelligence for NetSuite, Powered by GURUS, is a powerful turnkey platform built exclusively for NetSuite ERP.
 Designed to solve common reporting challenges within NetSuite, BI for NetSuite delivers extended enterprise-grade capabilities right inside your NetSuite dashboards.
 Customers can leverage best in-class visualization and data warehousing features by Google in order to fully take advantage of their historical data as well as improve visibility and strategic reporting that is critical to growing their business.

 Top benefits include: